Which Side of Berlin was Free?

 Which Side was Free?

-On the other hand, East Berlin was under the control of the Soviet Union and the communist government of East Germany.
-It was characterized by a lack of political freedoms and a command economy.
+However, East Berlin was controlled by Soviet Union and East German communist government.
+It was a system of little political liberty, and command economy.

 Life in the Two Sides